Nov. 17, 2022, 4 p.m.

 2. Overview of current students

-- First Years, Class of 2023
+- Second Years, Class of 2023

-- Second Years, Class of 2022
+- First Years, Class of 2024

-- The application period is currently open for the class that will start in June 2022.
-Any student who meets the program’s admission requirements can apply until Friday, January 28, 2022, by 5 p.m.
+- The application period is currently open for the class that will start in June 2023.
+Any student who meets the program’s admission requirements can apply until Friday, January 27, 2023, by 5 p.m.

 3. Program effectiveness data

 - (Janelle) The LLCC Radiography program is accredited by the Joint Review Committee on Education in Radiologic Technology (JRCERT).
 The program is required to complete an Annual Report for the JRCERT as an aspect of maintaining accreditation.
-The 2020 Annual Report was completed and submitted in September 2021.
-There are three pieces of information that are required as data indicating our program’s effectiveness; Credentialing Exam Pass Rate, Program Completion Rate, and Job Placement Rate.
+The 2021 Annual Report was completed and submitted in September 2022.
+There are 3 pieces of information that are required as data indicating our program’s effectiveness; Credentialing Exam Pass Rate, Program Completion Rate, and Job Placement Rate.
 This information, as well as almost anything else you’d like to know about our program, can be found on LLCC’s radiography webpage.
 The data submitted is as follows: